Cinema of the Philippines: Late 1980s to 1990s

 By the time the People Power Revolution deposed Ferdinand Marcos from the presidency, most Filipino films were mass-produced with quality sacrificed for commercial success.
+Filmmaker Ishmael Bernal admitted in 1993 that his growing inactivity in filmmaking was because the national economy "went kamikaze since '86.
+Movie producers have since cut their budgets short, hiring quickie directors to make instant-hit ventures."

 Storylines were unimaginative and predictable, comedy was slapstick, and the acting was either mediocre or overly dramatic.
 Producers resorted to formulas that worked well in the past that cater to the standards and tastes of the masses, and story ideas were often copied from Hollywood and Hong Kong films that were successful in local cinemas.
 Romantic dramas, broad comedy films and soft pornographic pictures composed the majority of the genre produced, while the action genre became especially prevalent during this period; in 1992, critic Justino Dormiendo observed that "the action flick itself remains as the most abused genre in our time."
 In reviewing the acclaimed American drama film Stand by Me, JC Nigado of the Manila Standard stated that he was disturbed while viewing the film because "I was hard put trying to figure out what local movie could have approximated it.
 And it bothered me that I couldn't think of any."

 With the imposition of a high amusement tax, the number of films annually produced by the industry declined throughout the 1980s, although the number was still more than 200 films a year.
 Majority of them were pito-pito films, shot in seven to ten days and aimed at quickly recouping their minimal costs.
 Attendance in theaters rose and several productions became huge successes.
 New laws were also introduced that gave more rights to women, causing several female directors to launch careers.

 Aside from competition with Hollywood films, the Asian Financial Crisis, escalating cost of film production, exorbitant taxes, arbitrary and too much film censorship, high-tech film piracy, and rise of cable television further contributed for the trimming down of production costs of film outfits that resulted to falling box-office receipts of domestic films, and the eventual precarious state of the local film industry.

-In 1993, a television station, ABS-CBN, ventured into film production when their newly established subsidiary Star Cinema produced Ronquillo: Tubong Cavite, Laking Tondo in cooperation with Regal Films.
+In 1993, a media conglomerate, ABS-CBN Corporation, ventured into film production when their newly established subsidiary Star Cinema produced Ronquillo: Tubong Cavite, Laking Tondo in cooperation with Regal Films.
 Five years later, another television station, GMA Network, started producing films.
-GMA Films released the critically acclaimed Sa Pusod ng Dagat, Jose Rizal, and Muro Ami, which attained commercial success.
+GMA Films released the critically acclaimed Sa Pusod ng Dagat, Jose Rizal, and Muro-Ami, which attained commercial success.

+In 1997, the country produced its first ever full-length theatrical animated film, Adarna: The Mythical Bird, directed by Geirry A. Garccia.